bounswe/bounswe2025group5/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected Behavior
 Describe what should have happened.
 1. ### Additional Context [Optional]
-    Any extra detail, screenshot, or log (There should be an explanation for any screenshot or log added.).
+    Any extra detail, screenshot, or log (There should be an explanation for every screenshot or log added.).
 Explain (or show) them one by one in a list like this:
     1. Note 1: [Explanation, screenhot or logs]
     2. Note 2: [Explanation, screenhot or logs]
     3. Note 3: [Explanation, screenhot or logs] (As many notes as needed)